This Is the REAL Difference Between Butter and Margarine

 What is margarine?

 Margarine, on the other hand, is made from oil, water, salt, and a few additional ingredients such as emulsifiers.
 It’s flavored to taste like butter (did you know there was a time when coloring margarine to match butter was outlawed in some states?) but usually contains no dairy products at all.
 Margarine is formed through a complicated chemical process and is therefore not something you can make at home.
 By law, it must also be at least 80 percent fat, though manufacturers can get away with less by calling their product a “spread.”
-You’ll want to know about the scientific reason that butter could be healthier than you thought.

 The key difference